Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Thank you, Robin.
 Hello, everyone.
 Welcome to Baidu’s fourth quarter 2020 call.
 All monetary amounts used in my discussion are in renminbi unless stated otherwise.
 Despite an unprecedented year, our business has returned to growth, and our profits were solid in the fourth quarter.
 Baidu’s online marketing is widely diversified, covering many industries in the Chinese economy and we are benefiting from a rebound of the Chinese economy.

 For example, we recently signed a smart transportation project, whose contract amount was more than half a quarter’s worth of our auto online marketing revenue.
 There are over 100 cities in China with a population of over 1 million.
-When you consider a robobus project recently experimenting, collecting RMB25 for each ride, a fair collection becomes feasible, we could see an increase in robotaxi demand, which could drive our mass revenue under transportation cloud, the service component of fleet management.
+When you consider a robobus project recently experimenting, collecting RMB25 for each ride, if fare collection becomes feasible, we could see an increase in robotaxi demand, which could drive our MaaS revenue under transportation cloud, the service component of fleet management.

 For fiscal 2020, Baidu Core revenue reached $12.1 billion and we spent 21% of research and development, which is a testament to our commitment to technology, especially in the area of research.
 Our consistent heavy investment in technology has made Baidu PaddlePaddle the number two deep learning framework in the world.